There are two types of salespeople: those who can generate their own high-quality leads and those who can’t.

 I’ve saved the best for last.

-In my opinion, LinkedIn is the number one tool for individual salespeople looking to generate their own leads.
+In my opinion, LinkedIn is the number one social media tool for individual salespeople looking to generate their own high-quality leads.

 So long as your target market is on LinkedIn, you should be on LinkedIn.
 My company, RevenueZen, has generated close to 40% of our new business through LinkedIn in the last couple of years.

-Selling on LinkedIn can be as simple as growing your network by sending relevant connection requests to people in your market and then starting conversations with them.
+Lead generation strategies on LinkedIn can be as simple as growing your social media network by sending relevant connection requests to people in your market and then starting conversations with them.

 Do a search on LinkedIn Sales Navigator.
 Read through a profile.
 Send a customized connection request or LinkedIn InMail, and start conversations with people.

-In some ways, this is similar to cold email, but you’ll typically need to be a bit ‘softer’ in your approach.
+In some ways, this online marketing tactic is similar to cold email, but you’ll typically need to be a bit ‘softer’ in your approach.
 Connection requests can include a small message so make sure to tell people why you’re connecting.

 If you use InMail to send messages, you can fit more characters in your message, but you’ll still want to follow the tips above for messaging.

-Check out their profile and ask relevant business-related questions.
+Check out their social media profile and ask relevant business-related questions to see if they are qualified customers.
 You shouldn’t spam your product pitch to everybody you’re connected to.
 Simply have human conversations that are professionally relevant and people will engage with you about your product (if it solves a pain point for them).

-This is what people mean when they talk about social selling on LinkedIn
+This is what people mean when they talk about social media selling on LinkedIn

 Aside from LinkedIn Sales Navigator, this is all free.